 When writing a cover letter, you’ll want to start with a short introduction that gives some context for who you are and why your cover letter is relevant.
 Next, describe the three things you’re looking for in an employer; these are your goals and should be specific enough so employers can easily understand what you’re after from the company.

 Once your goals have been established, it’s time to discuss how you’ll meet them.
 Focus on the skills and experience you have that will benefit this position.
 Finally, close by summarizing what makes you stand out among other candidates – this is where you show your personality and prove why they should consider hiring you.

 1) First Paragraph: Show Them The Reason You’re Writing And Your Interest

 # 1 Tell them About Your Passion

 HR managers want to hire people willing to stay long-term and are passionate about what they do.
-Tell a specific story from your past or work history, which best portrays your enthusiasm.
 Studies show that recruiters are 22 times more likely to recall a story over a fact.
 Hence, intriguing stories are an indispensable part of any Cover Letter Outline.
+Tell a specific story from your past or work history which best portrays your enthusiasm.

 Remember that there’s no need to outline a list of relevant places or projects you worked on in the past.
 This is because that will all be covered in your resume.